Flights from Birmingham to Hamburg

 If you’re feeling peckish before your flight, Birmingham Airport can cater to you before and after security.
 There is a wide selection of bars, cafes and restaurants for you to choose from, providing sit down meals as well as grab-and-go options.
 Burger King is a great choice if you want a quick and filling meal, or healthier options can be found at Giraffe or Joe & the Juice.
 If you’re travelling with a group, head to everyone’s favourite Wetherspoon for a wide range of food and drink choices, or, indulge in a cocktail and sharing board from All Bar One.

-Treat yourself with one of our four airport lounges.
+Treat yourself with one of our five airport lounges.
 With quiet-zones, unlimited Wi-Fi and complimentary food and drink, you can truly relax before your flight.
 Check out the exclusive views of the runways, while you’re charging all your devices .

 To find out about our other services, head to our terminal facilities page.